oramirezperera/flask_test/README.md

 pip3 install -r requirements.txt
 ```

+## Runing

 Once you have installed the libraries needed in this project you can run the flask API using:

 ```Bash
 $ flask run
 ```

+copy and paste the url returned

+You will be in the front page of the app, you can click on the list and see the functions, or you can write the url and paramaters by yourself

+## Built with

+- Python 3.8 or higher
+- Flask
+- requests

+All the requirements are in the requirements.txt and how to install them are in the installing section.

+## Thanks :blue_heart:

+Thanks for checking out this app.
+If you have any question or recommendation feel free to contact me.
+I hope you liked it.